sanity-io/sanity-template-vercel-visual-editing/README.md

 > **Note**
 >
 > [Vercel Visual Editing][visual-editing] is an opt-in feature for Enterprise customers of both Sanity and Vercel.
-If you are an existing enterprise customer, [contact our sales team](https://www.sanity.io/contact/sales) to have Visual Editing enabled on your project.
-[Learn more about Sanity for Enterprise organizations here.](https://www.sanity.io/enterprise)
+If you are an existing enterprise customer, [contact our sales team][sales-cta] to have Visual Editing enabled on your project.
+[Learn more about Sanity for Enterprise organizations here.][enterprise-cta]

 This starter is preconfigured to support [Visual Editing][visual-editing-intro], a new feature that enables you to make changes using Vercel's draft mode and new edit functionality.
 It is a statically generated personal website that uses [Next.js][nextjs] for the frontend and [Sanity][sanity-homepage] to handle its content.